-Tomorrow is October 1.
+October is next week.
 Um, what?
-I’m at a loss for words over the fact that it’s OCTOBER tomorrow.
+I’m at a loss for words over the fact that it’s OCTOBER that soon.

 October means Halloween.
 Which means I need to start turning out Halloween treats.
 Witches, Ghosts, Pumpkins, Eyeballs.
 Problem is…every time I start thinking Halloween I’m coming up crickets.